 Don’t go to the Khyber Pass Pub if you’re looking for good Pakistani food.
 Despite the name, this pub doesn’t serve any Pakistani food at all.
-But do go if you’re looking for a classic bar with a standout Philadelphia beer selection and some of the city’s best New Orleans pub inspired cuisine.
+But do go if you’re looking for a classic bar with a standout Philadelphia beer selection and some of the city’s best New Orleans cuisine.

 The Khyber is by many estimates the oldest operating bar in Philly.
 Its ornately sculpted wood bar dates back to the 1876 Centennial Exposition, and legend says that troughs below the bar were previously used for a very special purpose by its rough-hewn dock and seafaring clientele.

 The Khyber used to be the kind of bar locals would go to for good beer and live music.
 Some of the legendary music acts that performed at the Khyber include Morphine, Smashing Pumpkins, Liz Phair, Pavement, Kings of Leon and Future Tips.
 However, the 150-year-old bar was generally not the kind of place where you’d find a clean bathroom or good food.
 The pub always had great beer, but that’s another story.